doktorbro/imadaem/README.md

 ### Data Options

-Options you can pass to an image by setting the `data-imadaem` attribute .
+Options you can pass to an image by setting the `data-imadaem` attribute.
 Without it Imadaem will not affect the image.
 It must be a valid [JSON](http://json.org/) object with the following properties:

 <table>
   <thead>